Skip to Main Content

 • Your credit score.

-What are the differences between a dealership, bank and credit union car loan?
+What are the alternatives to a credit union car loan?

 Both banks and credit unions may offer incentives like an autopay discount if you are an existing customer.
-But because credit unions are not-for-profit organizations and owned by the members, you can usually get better rates and reduced fees compared to for-profit banks, which shareholders own.
+Because credit unions are not-for-profit organizations and owned by the members, you can usually get better rates and reduced fees compared to for-profit banks, which shareholders own.

-When purchasing a new or used car, you have several options to choose from for financing.
+When purchasing a new or used car, you have several options to ensure you receive the best auto loan rate.
 If you belong to a credit union, you may have access to lower interest rates and fees compared to large banks and dealership loans.
 The application process is similar once you’ve gained membership, and the benefits may help you get approved, especially if you don’t have the best credit score.